 Before prepping your seed potatoes, you need to have your planting time in mind.
 The potato pieces can go into the ground in early spring as soon as the frost is gone and the soil can be worked.
 However, the soil has to reach 45 degrees Fahrenheit before potatoes start to grow.

 Potato plants can handle a light frost, but a heavy frost can damage the plants.
 To avoid heavy frosts, wait to plant until two weeks before the last typical frost in your area.
 Potatoes grow best in cool weather, so it's a balance between starting them early enough while the weather is cool and avoiding a heavy, potentially damaging frost.

 Soil conditions are also an important factor in potato planting.
 In addition to determining soil temperature, check its moisture.
-Overly damp soil isn't ideal for planting potatoes.
+Overly damp soil isn't ideal for planting potatoes, because the tubers may rot.
 If the soil is so wet that it sticks together, let it dry a little before planting.

 Preparing Potato Pieces